 While newer ducts are generally safe, it’s still possible for ducts that were installed in the 1980s or earlier to be contaminated with asbestos.
 This finding makes the idea of relying on vintage ducts seem a lot less rational.

-Mini-splits vs central heat pumps: A final word
+Ductless heat pumps vs. ducted heat pumps: A final word

 The beauty of ductless mini-splits lies in their efficiency.
 Mini-splits excel in energy conservation and management and they offer more control to every member of the household.
 All of this adds up to a more comfortable living environment that makes every day at home more enjoyable — plus, reductions on energy use, emissions, and money spent.
 For the modern homeowner, ductless mini-splits are the clear choice for a healthy, comfortable home.